DanielOchana/Suicidal-Prediction-Transformer/README.md

 ### Preprocess Data
 A Data-Pre-Process notebook is provided, that implements all preprocess steps mentioned above.
-The code also saves a preprocess file for later use, so if you have one already ( or just want to use the provided one, you can skip this step)
+The code also saves a preprocess file for later use, so if you have one already (or just want to use the provided csv preprocessed data file, you can skip this step)

-The notebook is sequential, so just run all cells in order, and make sure you get data table with 5 columns at the end: text, label, text_prep, token_id, label_prep.
+The notebook is sequential, so just run all cells in order, and make sure you get a data table with 5 columns at the end: text, label, text_prep, token_id, label_prep.

 ### Train
 To use this project, you need to have all the packages above installed.
 You can then run the `Suicidal-Prediction-From-Scratch.ipynb` notebook to train and evaluate the model.

-After preprocessing once, the code saves the preprocessed data for later use.
-Just skip the preprocess section and load the saved preprocessed data.

-The repository provides a csv preprocessed data file.

-Training is done completely in the training cell
+The code loads the preprocessed file, splits it into train-valid-test sets, and randomizes the hyperparameters.

+Finally, it trains the model, plots the results, and print the accuracy on each of the dataset if needed.

 ### Evaluate

-10 pretrained models are provided, ("model_checkpoint_{i}.pth").
+10 pretrained models are provided, ("model_checkpoint{i}.pth").
-Each trained model have a corresponding config file, with its hyperparams and changed in the architecture.
+Each trained model have a corresponding config file ("config{i}.txt ), with its hyperparams and changes in the architecture.

-A provided cell for using the models is provided in the notebook file.
+A dedicated notebook "From-Scratch-Model-Evaluate.ipynb" is provided, that loads the saved model, and evaluates it on each of the datasets.

 ## Folders
 * config: config files with the hyperparams used in each model.